-Chalcedony is a fine grained variety of quartz.
-Its crystals are too small to be seen with the naked eye.
+Chalcedony is a fine-grained variety of quartz with crystals too small to be seen with the naked eye.

-Blue chalcedony especially material used for gemstones is often dyed.
+Blue chalcedony, particularly material used for gemstones, is often dyed.

 Jasper, agate, carnelian, onyx, chrysoprase and bloodstone are all varieties of chalcedony.